 Generally, simple one word answers will be unacceptable, for example, "income", "dividends", "Bill Smith", or "work".
-A brief description to give a fuller picture is expected, for example, "sale of UK private company in 1997", "life time savings of settler who was a doctor", "inheritance from parents' UK estate" and "UK property development over the last operations.
-For clarity, a "trading company" does not include a personal service/employment company.
+A brief description to give a fuller picture is expected, for example, "sale of UK private company in 1997", "life time savings of settler who was a doctor", "inheritance from parents' UK estate" and "UK property development over the last 10 years".